firstandthird/vision-nunjucks/README.md

 ## Exported Functions:

-vision-nunjucks exports the following functions:
+vision-nunjucks exports all of the default functions in [Nunjucks](https://mozilla.github.io/nunjucks/api.html), and additionally provides the following wrapper functions to facilitate using Nunjucks:

 - __compile(src, options, callback)__